Embotics/Scenarios/Enable-Requesters-to-Choose-Apps-to-Deploy-on-Kubernetes-Cluster/readme.md

 # Enabling requesters to choose applications to deploy on a Kubernetes cluster with Embotics® vCommander®

 Kubernetes is an open-source system for deploying and managing containerized applications within a hybrid or cloud environment.
 Using the Embotics vCommander cloud management platform, you can deploy applications into Kubernetes clusters.

-This guide shows you how to use vCommander 7.0+ to deploy a new application into an existing Kubernetes cluster.
+This guide shows you how to use vCommander to deploy a new application into an existing Kubernetes cluster.
 The requester chooses from a preconfigured list of applications (our example includes nginx, mongo and redis).
 The required manifest files are embedded in a completion workflow step.
 An optional approval workflow can be added to check the files before deploying, but an approval process is arguably less necessary, since requesters must choose from a fixed list of applications.

 This guide is intended for systems administrators, engineers and IT professionals.
 Previous experience with Kubernetes is required.

 ## Prerequisites
+- vCommander release 7.0.2 or higher

 Before you begin, you must add a Kubernetes cluster as a managed system.
 You can do this in one of two ways:

 - Add an existing Kubernetes cluster as a vCommander managed system.
-See Adding a Kubernetes Managed System in the vCommander 7.0 User Guide.
+See [Adding a Kubernetes managed system](http://docs.embotics.com/vCommander/adding_a_managed_system.htm#add_k8s) a Kubernetes Managed System in the vCommander User Guide.
 - Create a new Kubernetes cluster through vCommander and have it automatically added as a vCommander managed system.
-To learn how, see: [[LINKS TO KB ARTICLES FOR DEPLOYING K8S CLUSTER]]
+To learn how, see [Workflow Extension Scenarios](https://support.embotics.com/support/solutions/folders/8000085541).

 ## Install the plug-in step package

+This scenario uses the Kubernetes plug-in workflow step package (`wfplugins-k8s.jar`), which provides a plug-in workflow step to add the deployed Kubernetes cluster to vCommander’s inventory as a managed system.
+The completion workflow in this scenario reference this plug-in step.

-Go to the Embotics GitHub repository located at https://github.com/Embotics/Plug-in-Workflow-Steps and download the Kubernetes workflow plug-in step package, **wfplugins-k8s.jar**.
+Go to [Embotics GitHub / Plug-in Workflow-Steps](https://github.com/Embotics/Plug-in-Workflow-Steps) and clone or download the repository.
+Then in your local version of the repo, browse to the `k8s` directory, which contains the Kubernetes plug-in workflow step package.

-Install the workflow plug-in step package.
-To learn how, see Adding Workflow Plug-In Steps in the vCommander 7.0 User Guide.
+For information on how to download and install workflow plug-in steps, see [Adding plug-in workflow steps](http://docs.embotics.com/vCommander/Using-Plug-In-WF-Steps.htm#Adding).

-## Import the completion workflows
+## Import the completion workflow

-1. Go to the Embotics GitHub repository located at https://github.com/Embotics/Scenarios and download the Deploy_specific_apps_on_K8s completion workflow definition.
+1. Go to [Embotics Git Hub / Scenarios](https://github.com/Embotics/Scenarios) and clone or download the repository.
-   You can download either the .yaml file or the .json file.
-3. In vCommander, go to **Configuration > Completion Workflows** and click **Import**.
+2. In vCommander, go to **Configuration > Service Request Configuration > Completion Workflows** and click **Import**.
-4. Browse to the .yaml or .json file you downloaded and click **Open**. vCommander automatically validates the workflow.
+3. Go to the Scenarios repo that you cloned or downloaded, then from the `Enable-Requesters-to-Choose-Apps-to-Deploy-on-Kubernetes-Cluster` directory, select the `Deploy_specific_apps_on_K8s`  .yaml or .json file, and click **Open**.

-6. Click **Import**.
+    vCommander automatically validates the workflow and displays the validation results in the Messages area of the Import Workflow dialog.
+4. Enter a comment about the workflow in the **Description of Changes** field, and click **Import**.

-To learn more, see “Importing and Exporting Workflows” in the vCommander 7.0 User Guide.
+    To learn more, see [Importing and Exporting Workflows](http://docs.embotics.com/vCommander/exporting-and-importing-workflows.htm) in the vCommander User Guide.

 ## Create a custom attribute